PerErikAndreas/gallerycomponent/README.md

 5. Start the server:
 npm start

-6. Open the gallery.html file in a web browser:
+6. Open the index.html file in a web browser:
-- macOS: open public/index.html
+- macOS terminal: open public/index.html
-- windows: start public/index.html
+- windows terminal: start public/index.html
 - OR rightclick the index.html file in public folder to open with Live Server